madeleineudell/LowRankModels.jl/README.md

 # Fitting Sparse Matrices

-If you have a very large, sparse dataset, then you will probably want to encode your data into a
+If you have a very large, sparsely observed dataset, then you may want to encode your data as a
 [sparse matrix](http://julia-demo.readthedocs.org/en/latest/stdlib/sparse.html).
 By default, `LowRankModels` interprets the sparse entries of a sparse matrix as missing entries (i.e. `NA` values).
 There is no need to